unoplatform/workshops/tube-player/modules/08-Add-API-endpoints/README.md

     ![Screen recording of actual YouTube search results](ui-output.gif)

-1. In addition, try switching off the internet access of the debugging device (for example, if you're using Android Emulator turn on flight mode), then perform a search:
+1. In addition, try switching off the internet access of the debugging device (for example, if you're using an Android Emulator turn on flight mode), then perform a search:

     ![Screen recording of the blank screen when searching YouTube while on flight-mode](ui-output-flight-mode.gif)